Fox River (Mississippi River tributary)

 Van Buren counties of Iowa, and Clark County of Missouri.
 It is a tributary of the Mississippi River.

 The stream headwaters are at 40°45′13″N 92°43′26″W near Drakesville and Bloomfield, Iowa.
 It crosses the Iowa-Missouri border near Mt Sterling, and its confluence with the Mississippi is about six miles south of the confluence of the Des Moines River, near Alexandria at 40°17′05″N 91°29′39″W.

-Fox River was named after the Fox Indians.
+The Fox River was named after the Meskwaki or Fox people.

 At Wayland, Missouri, the river has an average discharge of 283 cubic feet per second.